How to be happy: Tips for cultivating contentment

-Build up your emotional account with kind words and actions.
+Pretend you have an emotional bank account.
+Fill it with kind words and actions.
 Be careful and gracious with critique.
 Let people know that you appreciate what they do for you or even just that you're glad they're part of your life.

 Gratitude is more than saying thank you.
 It's a sense of wonder, appreciation and, yes, thankfulness for life.
 It's easy to go through life without recognizing your good fortune.
 Often, it takes a serious illness or other tragic event to jolt people into appreciating the good things in their lives.
 Don't wait for something like that to happen to you.